-Note 3 - Liquidity and Availability
+Note 2 - Liquidity and Availability

-The following reflects the Area Command's financial assets as of September 30, 2020, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of September 30, 2020.
+The following reflects the Area Command's financial assets as of September 30, 2021 and 2020, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of September 30, 2021 and 2020.
 Amounts not available include amounts set aside for long-term investing in the quasi-endowment that could be drawn upon if the Board of Trustees approves that action.
-However, amounts already appropriated from either the donor-restricted endowment or quasi-endowment for general expenditure within one year of the Statement of Financial Position date have not been subtracted as unavailable.
+However, amounts already appropriated from either the donor-restricted endowment or quasi-endowment for general expenditure within one year of the Statements of Financial Position date have not been subtracted as unavailable.

-Financial assets, at September 30, 2020

-Cash and cash equivalents \$ 691,096

-Investments 21,859,755

-Accounts receivable 24,050

-Pledges receivable, net 775,718

-Grants receivable 427,527

-23,778,146

-Less those unavailable for general expenditures within one year, due to

-Contractual or donor-imposed restrictions

-Restricted by donor with time or purpose restrictions (17,514,835)

-Investments illiquid within one year (5,780)

-Board designations

-Quasi-endowment fund, primarily for long-term investing (2,501,153)

-Amounts set aside for liquidity reserve (1,404,451)

-Financial assets available to meet cash needs for general

-expenditures within one year \$ 2,351,927
+Financial assets, at September 30 2021 2020 Cash and cash equivalents \$ 942,851 \$ 691,096 Investments 25,267,490 21,859,755 Accounts receivable 29,452 24,050 Pledges receivable, net 594,118 775,718 Grants receivable 1,624,990 427,527 28,458,901 23,778,146 Less those unavailable for general expenditures within one ye due to contractual or donor-imposed restrictions ar, Restricted by donor with time or purpose restrictions (20,210,857) (17,527,440) Investments illiquid within one year (5,780) (5,780) Board designations Quasi-endowment fund, primarily for long-term investing (2,549,043) (2,501,153) Amounts set aside for liquidity reserve (1,691,630) (1,404,451) Financial assets available to meet cash needs for general expenditures within one year \$ 4,001,591 \$ 2,339,322

 The Area Command is substantially supported by restricted contributions.
-Because a donor's restriction requires resources to be used in a particular manner or in a future period, The Area Command must maintain sufficient resources to meet those responsibilities to its donors.
+Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Area Command must maintain sufficient resources to meet those responsibilities to its donors.
 Thus, financial assets may not be available for general expenditures within one year.
-As part of The Area Command's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.
+As part of The Area Command's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures and other obligations come due.
 In addition, the Area Command invests cash in excess of daily requirements in short-term investments.
-Occasionally, the Board of Trustees designates a portion of any operating surplus to its liquidity reserve, which was \$1,404,451 as of September 30, 2020.
+Occasionally, the Board of Trustees designates a portion of any operating surplus to its liquidity reserve, which was \$1,691,630 and \$1,404,451, respectively, as of September 30, 2021 and 2020.
 There is a fund established by the Board of Trustees that may be drawn upon in the event of financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.
-In the event of an unanticipated liquidity need, The Area Command also could draw upon \$10,000 of available lines of credit or its quasi-endowment fund.
+In the event of an unanticipated liquidity need, The Area Command also could draw upon \$10,000,000 of available lines of credit or its quasi-endowment fund.

-Note 4 - Deposits Held by Territorial Headquarters
+Note 3 - Deposits Held by Territorial Headquarters

 The Salvation Army policy requires that the investment of assets for all centers of operation may be made only through the corporate portfolio under the administration of the Board of Trustees of the Southern Territory of The Salvation Army.
 Assets that are restricted by donors for use in a center of operation are invested on a pooled mutual fund basis and receive total net rate of return.
 The Area Command's pro rata share of these invested assets is recorded as deposits held by territorial headquarters in the financial statements.
+These deposits are measured on a recurring basis at fair value at the reporting date using quoted prices in active markets for identical assets (Level 1).